00019102/WT_CW1_00019102/README.md

 # WT_CW1_00019102

 Home Page
-The Home page welcomes guests to the Aurora Hotel with an image slider of awesome views.
+The Home page welcomes guests to the Hilton Hotel with an image slider of awesome views.
 It comes with room type information, amenities information, and guest reviews in a carousel.
 There's a Call to Action/Book button and a Scroll to top for easy navigation.
 Explore Page
 A minimalist page that will be dedicated to the hotel's special features.
 Each service will be supported by an image and short description, with attention to simplicity and clarity.